- Bus tours

 Discover in our Highlights tour the island’s three most spectacular attractions in a single day and a single excursion.
 Visit these comfortable places and avoid the long access queues.

-The itinerary begins in the town of Yaiza, one of the island’s best places for contemplating its popular architecture: small houses with white walls that contrast with the green paint of their windows and doors.
+The excursion will begin once all customers have been picked up.
+On some occasions, the itinerary begins in the town of Yaiza, one of the island’s best places for contemplating its popular architecture: small houses with white walls that contrast with the green paint of their windows and doors.

 We will continue the route through the impressive Fire Mountains, a name that perfectly describes the barren landscapes, seas of lava and craters that you will discover in Timanfaya National Park.
 This place was produced by the island’s most recent volcanic eruptions, which occurred in the 18th and 19th centuries.
 We will walk over the surface like normal without even realizing that just 13 metres below, the temperature reaches 600 degrees.